Apply to the Doctoral Program in CSD

 c.
 Official transcripts from all institutions of higher education attended, both undergraduate and graduate.
 For those applicants still completing their undergraduate degree, official transcripts must include their fall semester course work.
 Notarized copies are not sufficient.
 International applicants must submit official or attested university records, with certified translations if the records are not in English.

-- GRE scores (must have been taken within the past five years) are submitted electronically to the University.
+- GRE scores (must have been taken within the past five years) are submitted electronically directly to the Graduate School using code 2660.

-- Test of English as a Foreign Language (TOEFL) scores, if applicable, are submitted electronically to the University.
+- Test of English as a Foreign Language (TOEFL) scores, if applicable, are submitted electronically to the Graduate School using code 2660.

-All applicants must submit a typed résumé and a typed personal statement.
-To the extent permitted by the current development of your plans, the personal statement should be a letter of intent documenting the applicant's scholarly interests, career goals, and reasons for pursuing a doctoral degree, including the following:
+All applicants must submit a curriculum vitae and personal statement.
+The personal statement should be a letter of intent documenting the applicant's scholarly interests, career goals, and reasons for pursuing a doctoral degree.
+Personal statements should be written in narrative form.
+In 2 single spaced pages (1-inch margins, 11-point font), address the following questions:

-- Your reasons for pursuing a doctoral degree
+- Why are you pursuing a doctoral degree?

 Applications are reviewed by the Graduate Admissions Committee in the Department of Communication Sciences and Disorders.
 An oral interview with members of the graduate faculty is required of all doctoral applicants either in person or via telephone conference call.
 Applicants will be notified of admission decisions in writing.